godotengine/godot-docs/classes/class_canvasitem.rst

 :ref:`Transform2D<class_Transform2D>` **get_canvas_transform** **(** **)** |const|

-Returns the transform matrix of this item's canvas.
+Returns the transform from the coordinate system of the canvas, this item is in, to the :ref:`Viewport<class_Viewport>`\ s coordinate system.

 .. rst-class:: classref-item-separator